Bonjour-ITWS/TableTime-Final_Build/README.md

 This new repo is most up to date.
 However the old history/repo can be found here: https://github.com/Bonjour-ITWS/TableTime-Final_Build
 This new repo was created due to files needing to convert into php rather than html.
 Hence in grading the overall history/participation of the project please also reference the old repo.

+Please note: The email sending feature does genuinely work but a bug occured when merging everything into the final build.
+As such if you would like to see this feature in action please refer to the [Beta Release](https://github.com/Bonjour-ITWS/TableTime-Final_Build/archive/refs/tags/Beta.zip) prior to the additon of the previously mentioned bug.
+In order to test it, when signing up for an account, but sure to use you RCSID as the username as it looks to that to determing the delivery address.

 [Link to Demo Sub-Site Repo](https://github.com/Bonjour-ITWS/TableTime-SubSite)